Native plants within the trial landform rehabilitation program at Ranger Mine

 • We joined the Mining Microbiome Analytics Platform project to identify microbes that could help the industry mine and remediate sites more sustainably.

-• Through our joint venture partnership with Regeneration Enterprises, we developed partnership strategies on re-mining and remediation of two legacy assets.
+• Through our joint venture partnership with Regeneration Enterprises, we developed partnership strategies on re-mining and remediation of 2 legacy assets.
 We have engaged key technology, research and development, and ecological partners in our closure work.

 • We joined the National Alliance for Water Innovation, a public-private partnership that brings together a team of industry and academic partners.
 The team examines the critical technical barriers and research needed to radically lower the cost and energy of desalination to secure an affordable, energy-efficient and resilient water supply for the US economy.